Popping The Corn (The Rise Of Popcorn)

 • Foreign Matter: Kernels should be free from dirt, debris, and other foreign matter that can affect popping quality and food safety.

-• Broken Kernels: Broken or damaged kernels should be kept to a minimum, as they can lead to uneven popping and poor quality.
+• Broken Kernels: Broken or damaged kernels should be kept to a minimum, as they usually lead to uneven popping and poor quality.

 6. Colour and Appearance